 I have been an environmental scientist for more than 20 years with a very diverse career.
 It has ranged from sustainable and outdoor education and ecotourism in Australia, Canada and the UK (my favourite being the Daintree and Cape Tribulation rainforest in far north Queensland) to household water research and social practices for my PhD; from water sensitive cities to liveable and sustainable households and communities.
 I have a passion for social justice, giving voice to the voiceless, and sharing good food, stories, company and ideas to create a vibrant community and healthy individuals.

-Merle Conyer - Master of Counselling & Applied Psychotherapy, Master of Education, Grad.
+Merle Conyer - Master of Narrative Therapy and Community Work, Master of Counselling & Applied Psychotherapy, Master of Education, Grad.
 Dip.
 Communication Management, Dip.
 Somatic Psychotherapy, Dip.
-Energetic Healing.
+Energetic Healing, Certificate of Meditation Facilitation.

 Accredited Supervisor and Psychotherapist.